Chinese court upholds Ai Weiwei tax fine

 "I feel that in China, in recent years, its biggest effort that it has taken in maintaining stability is to eliminate any person who's willing to speak out for the truth," Ai said.

-"I've said this before, that if you start caring about this country, then you're on the path toward criminality," he said.
+"I've said this before, that if you start caring about this country, then you're on the path towards criminality," he said.

 The company's lawyer, Pu Zhiqiang, said the outcome was expected.